-each Local on the following basis: (A) Four delegates for the first one-hundred members.

-(A) Four delegates for the first one-hundred members.(B) Three delegates for any part of the next one-hundred members.
+(A) Four delegates for the first one-hundred members.

-(7) Expenses for delegates to the Annual meeting shall be paid by the Association of Metis and Non-Status Indians of repeated in case of a tie.

-Saskatchewan.

-(8) Where more than two persons are contesting any position, the two persons receiving the greatest number of votes shall stand for a second election to determine which of them receives the position or where two or more such persons receive the same number of votes on the first count, each may stand for the second election and the process is
+- (B) Three delegates for any part of the next one-hundred members. - (7) Expenses for delegates to the Annual meeting shall be paid by the Association of Metis and Non-Status Indians of Saskatchewan. - (8) Where more than two persons are contesting any position, the two persons receiving the greatest number of votes shall stand for a second election to determine which of them receives the position or where two or more such persons receive the same number of votes on the first count, each may stand for the second election and the process is repeated in case of a tie.